 Dogs in parks

 We welcome responsible dog owners and their dogs to our parks and open spaces.
-Unfortunately, incidents relating to dogs have been reported.
-We think irresponsible dog owners are in the minority, but they're costing the tax payer money - money spent on clearing up dog fouling which affects the enjoyment of visitors.
+Unfortunately, incidents relating to dogs are being reported.
+While irresponsible dog owners are in the minority, they cost the taxpayer money.
+Money is spent on clearing up dog fouling which affects the enjoyment of visitors.

 How we're helping

-- in addition to our park byelaws, we also have dog related byelaws (pdf, 56kb) which specify where dogs must be kept on leads and dog prohibited areas
+- as well as our park byelaws, we also have dog related byelaws (PDF, 56kb) .
+They specify where dogs must be kept on leads and dog prohibited areas

 - we have two FIDO machines, which clean up dog fouling in all of our parks across the borough.
 Many of our medium and large parks have designated 'no dogs' areas